Mighty Moshin' Emo Rangers

 Mighty Moshin' Emo Rangers is a television miniseries on MTV UK.
-The show was a parody of Mighty Morphin Power Rangers, one that also poked fun at the emo stereotype.
+The show was a parody of Mighty Morphin Power Rangers, poking fun at the emo stereotype.
 The series was directed by Chris Phillips and Nick Pittom, who both lived in Essex, England.
-Sound design was by Dominic Sinacola, who lived in Southampton.
-The show's theme song was performed by local Essex post-hardcore band Fei Comodo.

-Starting out as a fan-film project that was distributed on YouTube, Google Video and Myspace, the show was quickly picked up by MTV UK in 2006, and made its way to the US MTV.
+It was picked up by MTV UK in 2006, and later also appeared on MTV in the United States.
+A second series began in 2010, followed by a special in 2015.

+Production history

+The creators have cited two conflicting stories for the original idea for the series: